Bikur cholim: Organizations

 There are many bikur holim organizations in the United States, Israel and the world.
 They are not connected but generally serve similar purposes.

 One example in the United States is the Los Angeles metropolitan area-based bikur holim, also known as the Jewish Healthcare Foundation, a nonprofit organization that provides life-saving services and social support programs for children, adults, and families suffering from serious and life-threatening illnesses.
 Its programs and services include physician referrals, help with treatment costs, free loan (g’mach) of medical equipment, visitation, meals, Blood & Bone Marrow program, Direct Donor Blood, Bikur holim House, the Living Room, Hearts of Angels Volunteers, Shabbox & Shabbos Closets, Kids Helping Kids, and a multi-media library.

 Another bikur holim organization, serving the Washington metropolitan area, is the Bikur Holim of Greater Washington.
 Like other bikur holim organizations that are located in major cities, Bikur Holim of Greater Washington serves patients who are receiving medical treatment.
 Bikur Holim of Greater Washington also assists patients of the National Institutes of Health.

+A recently started Bikur Cholim organization is located in Dallas, TX,.
+It caters both to local and people traveling for world class treatments in DFW hospitals, such as supporting Uterine Transplant treatment at Baylor University Medical Center.
+Bikur Cholim organizations typically grow to support Jewish patients in hospitals who have unique needs for kosher food, sabbath and holiday observance, and other religious related services for patients and their families.

 The Bikur Cholim Coordinating Council in New York City holds an annual conference of visiting the sick that is attended by volunteers and professionals from all over.